Rethinking Bottlenecks in Safety Fine-Tuning of Vision Language Models: Experiments

 \paragraph{Evaluation on MIS Test Set.} We use GPT-4o \citep{achiam2023gpt} to classify all responses into four categories: \textbf{Unsafe}, for responses that present safety risks based on harmful instructions; \textbf{Safe with Reasoning}, for answers that identify content in the images and logically deduce potential harmful intent with a warning; \textbf{Safe with Refusal}, for brief refusal responses; and \textbf{Hallucination}, for responses that are irrelevant or incomplete due to the model’s failure to understand the samples.
 Based on these four categories, we use Attack Success Rate (\textbf{ASR}), Reasoning Success Rate (\textbf{RSR}), Refusal Rate (\textbf{RR}), and Hallucination Rate (\textbf{HR}) as metrics to evaluate the model’s safety capabilities.

 \paragraph{Evaluation Benchmarks on MIRage.} We evaluate our MIRage from two perspectives: Harmlessness and Helpfulness.
 Building on the settings from Sec. \ref{sec2:setup}, we conduct additional experiments on general benchmarks such as MuirBench \citep{wang2024muirbench}, and Q-Bench \citep{wu2023q}.
 Furthermore, we introduce more safety tasks, including MM-SafetyBench \citep{liu2025mm}, Jailbreak-V mini-set \citep{luo2024jailbreakv}, and the challenging SIUO task \citep{wang2024cross}.
+We also evaluate MIRage on MOSSBench~\citep{li2024mossbench}, which is provided in Appendix~\ref{appendix:moss}.
 Detailed settings and benchmark description can be found in Appendix \ref{appendix:eval_detail}.